How to Host the Ultimate BBQ Without Losing Your Mind

 Weather Proofing Your Setup for Unexpected Surprises

 Nature has a way of surprising us when we least expect it.
 A sudden downpour can quickly ruin your BBQ plans—unless you’re prepared.
-Get a sturdy canopy or pop-up tent for shade and rain cover.
+Get a sturdy canopy or pop-up tent for shade and protection from rain.
 Have blankets on hand for cooler evenings and bug spray to fend off unwanted guests.

 Science fact: Did you know that the scent of citronella oil masks the carbon dioxide and lactic acid that attract mosquitoes?
 Add citronella candles or plants to your decor to keep bugs at bay.